 There are a lot of myths and misconceptions out there about the VA loan program.
-Two of the most common are rooted in the concept of VA entitlement, which is basically the amount of money the agency pledges to guarantee in the event of borrower default.
+Two of the most common are rooted in the concept of VA entitlement, which is basically the amount of money the VA pledges to guarantee in the event of borrower default.

-Here’s a bit more explanation:
+Here’s a bit more of an explanation:

-Two VA Loans at Once
+How Can You Have Two VA Loans at Once?

 Having a renter locked into a lease who will cover those old monthly payments can go a long way toward making this work.

 It’s also important to understand that having a VA loan foreclosed on doesn’t mean you can’t get another VA loan.
 In fact, you may be able to secure financing after just two years (and some lenders, like Veterans United, may have no required waiting period after most short sales).
 Following a foreclosure or short sale, it’s often more a question of how much house can you buy before needing to factor in a down payment (Learn more in “How a Bankruptcy or Foreclosure Affects VA Loan Applications”).

 Veterans who suffer a foreclosure may see some, most or all of their entitlement caught up in the mess.
 VA lenders first have to determine how much entitlement you have left, if any.

 For example, let’s say you had $50,000 of entitlement tied to your foreclosure and you want to purchase a home for $200,000 in a county with a standard $453,100 loan limit.

 The math in this case would be exactly the same as the situation above.

 We’ve helped many borrowers use their second-tier entitlement, as it’s called, to secure financing in the wake of a VA foreclosure.
 One of the weird little quirks of second-tier entitlement is there’s a minimum loan amount of $144,001.
 This can include financing of the VA Funding Fee, but not any qualified energy efficiency improvements as part of an Energy Efficient Mortgage.